Chalwk77/HALO-SCRIPT-PROJECTS/ADD-ON REQUEST TEMPLATE.md

 - [ ] Put an X between the brackets to select: [X]

+- Copy from here, but do not include this line or the 3 above.
 ### Will this add-on be for Halo PC, CE or BOTH?
 * [ ] Halo PC
 * [ ] Halo Custom Edition